 Come Check out NEECHI NICHE, for indigenous and locally-made art and gifts.

-Items offered at NN are sold on consignment, with great rates for the artists – which means when you the customer support an artist it will in turn inspire them to create more unique gifts.
+Items offered at NN are sold on consignment, with great rates for the artists – which means when you support an artist it will in turn inspire them to create more unique gifts.
+Currently we stock;

 - Moccasins and Mukluks

 - Metis sashes, Dream catchers

 - Beeswax Candles

 - Framed paintings, originals on canvas and high quality prints

 - Ceremonial tobacco (Mother Earth) and smudge bowls

 Most of our artists are First Nations, Metis, Inuit and local community artists, who live within walking distance of the NEECHI COMMONS complex.